Eri9898/Network-File-Shares-and-Permissions/README.md

 <br />
 </p>
 <br />
-11. Log out User in CLient-1 to reset computer and add new permissions.
-Log  in again as that user. you can hold windows key and R simultaneously to go directly to file explorer. type \\DC-1 and go directly to shared files on domain!
+11. Log out User in Client-1 to reset computer and add new permissions.
+Log in again as that user.
+You can hold windows key and R simultaneously to go directly to file explorer. type \\DC-1 and go directly to shared files on domain!
 You can now access the accountant folder
 </p>
 <br />